 All of this makes TD Ameritrade a great brokerage for George, because they offer a number of services to help beginners out.
 Barron’s recently ranked TD Ameritrade “#1 for Beginner Investors” due, in part, to the offerings below:

 - Particularly good incentives for new investors.
-Currently offering up to $600 and 60 days of free trading for opening a new account.
+Free trading for opening a new account.

 - No set up or annual fees on IRAs (This is good for George, whose turbulent employment history probably leaves him lacking in the 401K department.)

 - Webcasts and podcasts for customers wishing to learn more about investing strategy